Taste Festivals: History

-In 2013, Taste Festivals were acquired by IMG.
+In 2013, Taste Festivals were acquired by IMG, and would later be acquired by MARI in 2025.

 Hong Kong was added to the list of Taste Festivals in 2016.
 The festivals have been held at the Central Harbourfront, and outdoor space with the iconic city skyline as the backdrop.
 In 2018, the Taste of Hong Kong festival welcomed approximately 24,000 foodie enthusiasts over the 4 days and continues to grow in popularity.

-The Big Festival
+The Big Feastival

 Taste Festivals began running the Jamie Oliver backed Big Feastival in 2011, a combination event featuring both restaurants and musical artists.
 The initial plan was to host the event in Victoria Park during 2012 to coincide with the 2012 Summer Olympics, however due to branding restrictions this plan was cancelled.
 The event instead was arranged to take place at the farm of musician Alex James in Oxfordshire, who had previously hosted a similar festival in 2011 which resulted in the event's organisers going out of business due to the losses involved.
 In 2013, The Big Feastival was acquired by IMG alongside Taste Festivals.